 While there's not a lot of scientific studies about the effects of weighted blankets, many people believe they can soothe and comfort.
 Gift this to the person in your life who needs some help in the sleep department.

 We swear this candle is nothing like the "Christmas Candle" in that hilarious SNL sketch with Emma Stone.
 Whoever you gift this to would be silly to give it away—they'll be lighting it whenever they need a calm moment.

 The ritual of having a cup of tea can be so soothing.
-This set comes with 40 servings of tea with blends like blood orange, Bombay chai, English breakfast, spiced sugar plum, and winter chai, to name a few.
+This set comes with 48 servings of tea with English breakfast, earl grey, decaffeinated breakfast, lemon and orange, pure assam, green tea with jasmine, organic peppermint, and organic chamomile.

 Sometimes a quick way to unwind from the pressures of the day is to change out of your work clothes, get in a cozy robe, and just veg.
-So might we suggest giving your friend or family member this ultra-cozy Sherpa robe?
+So might we suggest giving your friend or family member this ultra-cozy jersey and fleece robe?